wikimedia/wikimedia-fundraising-crm-vendor/wikimedia/donation-interface/README.txt

 URL of a page detailing donor privacy policy
 $wgDonationInterfacePolicyURL = 'https://foundation.wikimedia.org/wiki/Special:LandingCheck?basic=true&landing_page=Donor_privacy_policy&language=$language&country=$country'

+Countries that are Tax Deductible would be listed in this array
+$wgDonationInterfaceTaxDedCountries = ['FR']

 Email address donors should contact with any donation-related problems
 $wgDonationInterfaceProblemsEmail = 'donate@wikimedia.org'

 Email address donors should contact with donations too big to process online
 $wgDonationInterfaceMajorGiftsEmail = 'benefactors@wikimedia.org';

+Countries where the surname/family name (last_name) input should be rendered before the given name (first_name) input.
+$wgDonationInterfaceSurnameFirstCountries = [ 'JP' ];

 The full URL for Javascript-disabled credit card form redirect
 $wgDonationInterfaceNoScriptRedirect = null